knyghty/django-snakeoil/README.rst

 Thanks to kezabelle for the name.
 For those wondering:

 Metadata is often used for SEO purposes.
 A lot of people (rightly or not) consider SEO to be snakeoil.
 Also, SnakEOil.
+Very clever, I know.

 The old version of django-snakeoil can be found on the ``old`` branch, but won't be updated.